MrWormsy/DataVisualization_MassShootings/README.md

 # DataVisualization_MassShootings

-A small data visualization about mass shootings on the US.
+A small data visualization about mass shootings in the US.

 Made with d3 js on a nodejs server (express).